 - reimbursing the cost to train municipal law enforcement officers who are hired by the state.

 - including local personnel in discussions about changes in laws or regulations governing how local public safety and emergency management personnel respond to emergency incidents, and providing incentives or seed funding for regional public safety services programs run locally.

 VLCT opposes mandating a response time for fire departments or EMTs.

 - directing resources to developing and implementing reliable roadside testing for law enforcement when enforcing incidents of drugged driving;

 - enacting primary enforcement of the seat belt law;

-- providing that sanctions levied upon a driver under 18 charged with a motor vehicle violation continue past the driver’s 18th birthday until the case is adjudicated; and
+- providing for sanctions levied upon a driver under 18 charged with a motor vehicle violation to continue past the driver’s 18th birthday until the case is adjudicated; and

 - the state’s initiatives to address highway safety, particularly with respect to bicyclists, pedestrians, and workers in the highway right of way.

 - allowing a Vermont law enforcement officer to make an arrest based on a warrant from another state;

 - indemnifying any law enforcement agency that provides field training to a constable;